arsaboo/beets-metaimport/README.md

 ### Configuration Options

 - `sources`: List of metadata sources in order of preference.
 Values from sources listed earlier will take precedence in case of conflicts.
+Currently supported sources:
+  - `jiosaavn` (requires beets-jiosaavn plugin)
+  - `youtube` (requires beets-youtube plugin)
-- `exclude_fields`: List of fields to exclude from metadata import.
+- `exclude_fields`: List of fields to exclude from metadata import
 - `merge_strategy`: How to handle conflicting values:
   - `priority`: Use values from the first source that provides them (default)
   - `all`: Collect all unique values in a list